-Valued Component affected Area of federal jurisdiction 12 (V) Project Activity Potential effects Proposed mitigation Residual effect Magnitude Extent Duration Frequency Reversibility Significance of residual adverse effect
+Valued Component affected Area of federal jurisdiction 14 (√) Project Activity Potential effects Proposed mitigation Residual effect Magnitude Extent Duration Frequency Reversibility Other criteria used to determine significance Significance of residual adverse effect

 Fish and fish habitat

 Migratory birds

 Species at risk

 Current use of land and resource for traditional purpose √ 5(1)(c)(iii)

 Any other VCs identified

-12 Indicate by a check mark which valued components can be considered "environmental effects" as defined in section 5 of CEAA 2012, and specify which subsection of this Act is relevant.
+14 Indicate by a check mark which valued components can be considered "environmental effects" as defined in section 5 of CEAA 2012, and specify which subsection of this Act is relevant.
 For example, for the VC "Use of land and resources by Aboriginal people", the appropriate cell would indicate, section 5(1)(c)(iii).